X-ray tube with a molybdenum (Mo) anode

 Monocrystal - Wear plastic gloves when handling

-X-rays are electromagnetic waves in a range which have a wavelength comparable to atomic separation in crystals.
-When they impinge on such a crystal the waves are diffracted into patterns which are dependent on the structure of the crystal.
+X-rays are electromagnetic waves whose wavelength range is comparable to atomic separation in crystals.
+When they are incident on such a crystal, the waves are diffracted into patterns that depend on the structure of the crystal.
+These patterns are used to determine the chemical structure of unknown materials in the field of x-ray crystallography.